Knowledge Base Sections ▾

 API Identifiermoonshotai/Kimi-K2.6MiniMaxAI/MiniMax-M2.7

-In reasoning benchmarks (MATH-500, GSM8K, AIME), the Kimi K2 series has historically shown results in the top tier of open-weights models, competing with DeepSeek-R1 and o1-style models.
-In code generation tasks (HumanEval, MBPP), both models perform at similar levels.
-The strength of MiniMax M2.7 lies in its efficient (linear) attention for very long sequences, while Kimi is known for strong reasoning and long context in the Kimi series.
+In reasoning benchmarks (MATH-500, GSM8K, AIME), the Kimi K2 series historically shows results in the top tier of open-weights models, competing with DeepSeek-R1 and o1-style models.
+On code generation tasks (HumanEval, MBPP), both models perform at similar levels.
+The strength of MiniMax M2.7 is its efficient (linear) attention for very long sequences, while Kimi is known for strong reasoning and the long context of the Kimi series.

-An important caveat regarding 2026 benchmarks: the gap between top models in public tests has narrowed to just a few percent, and this difference often falls within the margin of error of the benchmarks themselves.
-For practical work, it is not "who scores 2% higher on MMLU" that matters, but the nature of the tasks: what context you provide to the model, how complex the logical chains are, whether a long dialogue history is needed, and what languages are involved.
-Therefore, the table above does not rank the models—it helps to quickly understand which task profile each one is optimized for.
+An important caveat regarding benchmarks in 2026: the gap between top models in public tests has narrowed to a few percent, and this difference is often within the statistical margin of error of the benchmarks themselves.
+For practical work, what matters is not "who is 2% higher in MMLU," but the nature of the tasks: what context you feed to the model, how complex the reasoning chains are, whether a long dialogue history is needed, and which languages are used.
+Therefore, the table above does not rank the models—it helps to quickly understand the task profile each one is optimized for.

-For a practical choice: if the task requires a long context (analyzing large documents, reading voluminous codebases, long dialogues with history retention) or complex reasoning tasks—it is worth starting with Kimi K2.6.
-If the priority is processing very long input sequences and streaming data, it is worth testing MiniMax M2.7 with its efficient attention.
+For practical selection: if the task requires long context (analysis of large documents, reading voluminous codebases, long dialogues with history retention) or complex reasoning tasks—it is worth starting with Kimi K2.6.
+If the priority is processing very long input sequences and streaming data—it is worth testing MiniMax M2.7 with its efficient attention.
 A good strategy in production is to have both models in your code: a quick change via the model parameter allows you to switch between them depending on the task without changing the application architecture.

 DevShards: How Gonka Launched the Second Model

 Until the spring of 2026, the entire Gonka network served exactly one model — Qwen3-235B.
-From an architectural perspective, this was a logical decision: distributed inference via DiLoCo requires all network participants to keep the same model in VRAM; otherwise, it is impossible to guarantee that any node can process any request.
-The full Qwen3-235B in FP8 format occupies about 640 GB of VRAM, which is a significant commitment for every MLNode.
+From an architectural perspective, this was a logical decision: distributed inference via DiLoCo requires all network participants to keep the same model in VRAM, otherwise, it is impossible to guarantee that any node can process any request.
+The full Qwen3-235B in FP8 format takes up about 640 GB of VRAM, which is already a huge commitment for every MLNode.

-To move toward a multi-model network, a mechanism was needed that would allow keeping several models simultaneously without requiring every host to run all of them.
+To transition to a multi-model network, a mechanism was needed that would allow keeping multiple models simultaneously without requiring every host to run all of them.
 This mechanism became DevShards — separate network shards, each specializing in one model.
-Nodes within a single shard work on the same model, and the network router directs requests to the shard with the required model.
+Nodes within one shard work on the same model, and the network router directs the request to the shard with the required model.

-The idea did not come from thin air — it was formalized in Gonka Improvement Proposal #800 "Multi-Model PoC", which was put to a community vote in the spring of 2026.
+The idea didn't come out of thin air — it was formalized in Gonka Improvement Proposal #800 "Multi-Model PoC", which was put to a community vote in the spring of 2026.
 The proposal received support from network participants and validators and was implemented in April–May 2026.
-Kimi K2.6 became the first model launched on a separate DevShard, effectively serving as a test implementation of the new approach.
-If the experience proves successful, nothing stops us from launching a third, fourth, and so on — each on its own shard, with its own set of hosts, its own economics, and its own roadmap.
+Kimi K2.6 became the first model launched on a separate DevShard — effectively a test implementation of the new approach.
+If the experience proves successful, nothing prevents launching a third, fourth, and so on — each on its own shard, with its own set of hosts, its own economy, and its own roadmap.

 What this means for users and developers:

 • One API — multiple models.
-Through the JoinGonka Gateway, there is no need to change the endpoint or keys: it is enough to specify a different model in the request body.
+Through the JoinGonka Gateway, there is no need to change the endpoint or keys: just specify a different model in the request body.
 The OpenAI-compatible format is fully preserved.

-• Same price.
-Currently, Kimi K2.6 in the network is billed at the same rate as MiniMax M2.7 — $0.003 per 1M tokens via Gateway.
-In the future, prices may vary by model, but uniform pricing at launch is a deliberate decision to simplify user migration.
+• The price is the same.
+Currently, Kimi K2.6 in the network is billed at the same rate as MiniMax M2.7 — $0.0032 per 1M tokens via the Gateway.
+In the future, prices may vary by model, but uniform pricing at the start is a conscious decision to simplify user migration.

 • Stability depends on shard load.
-At an early stage, the new model's shard has fewer hosts, so if requests are concentrated, the model may temporarily return 429 too many concurrent requests.
+At an early stage, a new model's shard has fewer hosts, so during a concentration of requests, the model may temporarily return 429 too many concurrent requests.
 This is a normal phase for a new model — as interest grows, hosts will connect to its shard, and limits will increase.

 • Tool calling — under refinement.
 At the time of writing, Kimi K2.6 in the Gonka network has minor issues with automatic tool selection (tool_choice: "auto").
-The Gonka team is working on bringing the behavior in line with the OpenAI standard; for production-critical scenarios involving tool calling, please test the model's behavior with your requests in advance.
+The Gonka team is working on bringing the behavior up to the OpenAI standard; for production-critical scenarios with tool calling, test the model's behavior on your requests in advance.

 How to Try Kimi K2.6 via Gonka

-The most direct way is via the JoinGonka API Gateway.
-The Gateway provides an OpenAI-compatible API, which means that the same code that works with GPT, Claude, or other models will begin working with Kimi after changing the value of the model field in the request body.
+The most direct path is via the JoinGonka API Gateway.
+The Gateway provides an OpenAI-compatible API, which means the same code that works with GPT, Claude, or other models will start working with Kimi after changing the model field value in the request body.

 A minimal example using curl: